daniel-molina/visualequation/doc/UI.md

 *   It is equivalent to *insert mode* except for insertions.
 *   Inserted subeqs substitute selection.

+### Numeric arguments (M-0, M-1, ..., M--)
+Numeric argument may modify the next operation indicated to visual equation.
+For example, `M-3 f` will introduce three "f" characters instead of only one.
+As in the example, in many cases a numeric argument will be equivalent to repeat a command several times, but not always.
+If that is not the case, the description of the command should inform about its usage.

+Successive numeric arguments add a digit to the argument already being prepared.
+M-- starts a negative argument.
+If no number is added after M--, -1 is used.

-### Basic operations
+### Desktop-like operations

-Basic operations must be intuitive for an user with no experience with emacs or command-line shortcuts.
+Desktop-like operations must be intuitive for a user with no experience with emacs or command-line shortcuts.
+Most of common shortcuts used in usual text editors and graphical applications are guaranteed to be set by default, even if they collide with defaults of readline.
+At the end, Visual Equation is a graphical application, so users will expect that.
+Advanced users will have no problems in setting their own keybindings.

+> **Note**: A good feature may be to provide "sets" of shortcuts already
+> defined, apart of being able to specify them individually.

-The scope of basic operations is everything that can be done only with the mouse and cursor movement keys, RETURN, BACKSPACE, DEL and some common uses of CONTROL, ALT and SHIFT.
+The user interaction of desktop-like operations is everything that can be done with the mouse and also by using cursor keys, RETURN, BACKSPACE, DEL and some standard uses of CONTROL, ALT and SHIFT and TAB.
+Main reference will be the GNOME desktop, but most of the time they will be shared by other desktops, even from different operative systems.

 > **Note**:
 >